munificent/craftinginterpreters/book/chunks-of-bytecode.md

 `oldSize` is zero, `realloc()` is equivalent to calling `malloc()`.

 The interesting cases are when both `oldSize` and `newSize` are not zero.
-Those tell `realloc()` to resize the previously-allocated block.
+Those tell `realloc()` to resize the previously allocated block.
 If the new size is smaller than the existing block of memory, it simply <span name="shrink">updates</span> the size of the block and returns the same pointer you gave it.
 If the new size is larger, it attempts to grow the existing block of memory.

-It can only do that if the memory after that block isn't already in use.
+It can do that only if the memory after that block isn't already in use.
 If there isn't room to grow the block, `realloc()` instead allocates a *new* block of memory of the desired size, copies over the old bytes, frees the old block, and then returns a pointer to the new block.
 Remember, that's exactly the